Urabewe/OllamaVision/README.md

 This extension will add a new tab in SwarmUI under the "Utilities" section called "OllamaVision".
 Inside of this tab is a utility that will allow you to use Ollama and LLAVA Vision models to analyze images, give a brief description of that image, then allow you to send that output/description straight to the "Generate" tab to use/edit as a prompt for image generation.

 The extension is based around ease of use.
 Just click connect, choose your model, paste/upload your image, then press analyze.
 That's it.
 The extension itself does not load any models it only sends and recieves data from Ollama so there is no extra overhead.
-Extremely small at around 30kb, it's lightweight and functional.
+There is also an option to unload models if needed.
+This is meant to be a lightweight frontend for Ollama vision models.

 # To use the screenshot option: